-24 Phosphorus incendiary grenades have been unearthed in a Suffolk field.
-The Police, Fire & Rescue Service and a British Army bomb disposal team were called to the scene off Halesworth Road, Sibton.
+24 Phosphorus incendiary grenades have been unearthed in a field in Suffolk.
+The Police, Fire and Rescue service and a British Army bomb disposal team were called to the scene off Halesworth Road, Sibton.

 Army engineers moved the Self-Igniting Phosphorus (SIP) grenades to a trench where they were safely destroyed.
 The type of incendiary chemicals present resulted in a very long burn time.